What Is Breast Augmentation?

 June 19, 2015

 During the consultation process, one of the main goals is determining which type of implant you is best for you.
 The following information can help shed some light on your available options.

 There are two basic implant types: saline and silicone breast implants.
 The choice between the two will ultimately be based on your personal preference, but most women tend to select silicone implants.
 These implants are more favorable due to their exceptionally natural appearance and ability to feel like natural breast tissue.

 Silicone Breast Implants

-Silicone breast implants are approved by the U.S. Food and Drug Administration for cosmetic breast augmentation in women who are 22 years-old or older, and for breast reconstruction patients of any age.
+Silicone breast implants are approved by the U.S. Food and Drug Administration for cosmetic breast augmentation in women who are ages 22 years-old or older, and for breast reconstruction patients of any age.

 Saline Breast Implants

 While silicone breast implants have been proven to be very popular over the years, saline breast implants still offer a variety of benefits and can be a good choice for the right patient.
 Composed of an outer shell made of silicone and filled with a saline (salt-water) solution.
 Saline implants can be inserted while they are still empty and then filled immediately after they are placed.
 This method can ultimately minimize the incision and therefore, the resulting scar.
 Another reason why some women prefer saline breast implants is that, in the rare event of rupture, the implant’s saline solution can be harmlessly absorbed by the body.

 Saline breast implants are approved by the FDA for women ages 18 years-old or older, and for patients of any age when utilized for breast reconstruction procedures.

 Implant Shapes and Sizes